 Aside from helping the buds fit better, the Enco Free’s ear tip selection also helps in sound quality, as using the right tips will give a better seal, meaning better noise isolation and improved bass (still not on par with IEMs though).
 For instance, when I initially tested the Enco Free, I thought that it lacked bass and let in too much noise.
 Upon changing to the medium ear tips though, there was a marked improvement in sound quality.

-Speaking of sound quality, the Enco Free has good quality audio output, with good amounts of bass all while not drowning out other frequencies.
+Speaking of sound quality, the Enco Free has a good quality audio output, with a good amount of bass, all while not drowning out other frequencies.
 The Enco Free’s sound signature is fairly similar to the Enco Q1, meaning it’s good for genres such as pop and hip-hop.

 If you listen to other genres though such as rock and acoustic, the Enco Free also performs well.
 Sure, it’s sound might not be detailed enough for discerning audiophiles, but the Enco Free should perform well enough for most listeners.